Were you looking for the client-side API docs?

 ]

-Some explaination of the response:
+Some explanation of the response:

-occurrenceStats gives the number of errors caught over the last 15 days.
-The keys in this object are in the dtYYYYMMDD format.links contains the addresses of the listing of errors. open-errors, ignored-errors and closed-errors are possible values.
+• occurrenceStats gives the number of errors caught over the last 15 days.
+The keys in this object are in the dtYYYYMMDD format.

 Use either of the links as described by the rel attributes from the example above to get the appropriate list of errors.